appirio-tech/tc1-mf-vagrant/README.md

 vagrant ssh #to ssh to the VM
 ```

-* tc-site directory on vagrant machine ~/tc-env on host
+* The tc-site directory on the vagrant machine maps to the ~/tc-env on your host
 * machine by default, so you should clone the [tc-site repo](https://github.com/appirio-tech/tc-site) to your `~/tc-env` folder.
 * Alternatively, you can modify the `localTCSite` variable in the Vagrantfile.
 * Set /etc/hosts file on host machine to include: